Foundation Degree Professional Dance and Performance

-Remember you will need to reapply for each year of your training.
+Remember you will need to reapply for Student Finance for each year of your training.

-Depending upon your individual circumstances, bursary support may be available from Central or from the Conservatoire for Dance and Drama.
+Depending upon your individual circumstances, bursary support may be available from Central.
 The in-house bursary fund is open for applications twice a year, once in the autumn term and once in the spring term.
 Awards are made in line with the school’s student support policy and the available funds.

 Becoming part of the Central family, enjoying the experience of training and the chance to perform are all an important part of becoming a professional dancer.
 Central has a long tradition of providing a comprehensive range of support services for students to support wellbeing and optimal performance.

 All Central’s teaching and support staff are selected for their openness and expertise in their field.
 Students are allocated male and female ballet tutors who oversee work and progress across the course and, where necessary, provide guidance towards the appropriate source of support.
 We encourage open discussions about progress on a regular basis.
 Many students will be living away from home or abroad for the first time and may face challenges during their training.
 We aim to provide the support and services to ensure that the highest level of individual care is offered.

 - Counselling and guidance for mental health and wellbeing

 - Financial assistance

 Working towards optimal performance